nickyjhong/PERN-stack-notes/algo-notes/udemy-dsa/problem-solving-patterns.md

   ```
   - Two separate loops is better than a nested loop

-Given two strings, write a function to determine if the second string is an anagram of the first.
+Given two strings, write a function called `anagrams` to determine if the second string is an anagram of the first.
 An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.
   ```js
   // Time: O(n)